 1. Patio de la Monteria, March 2017.
 Much like The Alhambra in Granada, a great deal of Seville’s tourism revolves around its amazing royal palace.
-With its architecture dating back to a succession of distinctive eras, it feels like there’s a surprise around every corner, with Moorish (11th to 12th century), Gothic (13th century), Mudejar (14th century) and Renaissance (15th-16th century) sections of the complex.
+With its architecture dating back to a succession of distinctive eras, it feels like there’s a surprise around every corner!
+You’ve got Moorish influences (11th to 12th century), Gothic (13th century), Mudejar (14th century) and Renaissance (15th-16th century) sections of the complex.
 This shot is of the palace’s main courtyard, where King Peter I and his posse used to meet before setting off on local hunting expeditions.

 2. Courtyard of the Maidens, March 2017.
 The Alcázar’s most impressive courtyard refers to the legend that the Moors demanded a hundred virgins every year as tribute from the Christian kingdoms.
 If this is true, one can only imagine what went on in the numerous antechambers that run along its side.
 The courtyard was also used as the court of the King of Jerusalem in the Ridley Scott movie Kingdom of Heaven.

 3. Hall of the Ambassadors, March 2017.
 This absolutely stunning hall used to be a throne room back in the days of the wonderfully named Pedro the Cruel.
 The room features triple horseshoe arches, Arabic inscriptions and portraits of fifty six Spanish kings.
 But the crowning achievement is surely its majestic dome of gilded wood, with multiple star patterns symbolising the universe.
 The dome’s shape also influenced the hall’s alternative name, Sala de la Media Naranja (Hall of the Half Orange).